nhend/sbotify/README.md

 * [PRAW](https://github.com/praw-dev/praw) for interaction with reddit

 ## Next Steps
+* Improve summon detection with regex
+* Get summons from inbox instead of comment search
 * Multiple songs in one comment
 * ~~Playlist descriptions with subreddit, author, and full title~~
 * ~~Better error handling~~